fzaninotto/Doctrine2ActiveRecord/README.md

     }

     /**
-     * Remove an element from the comments association value
+     * Remove a comment from the collection of related comments
+     *
      * @param Doctrine\Tests\ORM\Tools\EntityGeneratorComment $comment
      */
     public function removeComment($comment)